Inspire-com/candidate-homework/Data_Engineer.md

 This is a sqlite database, which has its own quirks but is easily installable on most systems.
 You are allowed to google and test out as much as you’d like (just share your screen so we can observe your problem solving process).

 This is a series of questions designed to test your familiarity with SQL filtering, joining, and aggregations.

+For each of the questions below, please provide the SQL query AND the results for the question.

 #### A couple tips